 Working with the horse that paws!

-For his pawing at meal time behavior, I needed to really teach him the “new way”, so for about a week I was the only one that fed him, so that there was no confusion with other Grooms about how things would go.
-This was highly inconvenient, but I was worried how it his behavior could escalate and needed consistency to train him.
+- For about a week I was the only one that fed him so that there was no confusion with other Grooms about how things would go.
+This was highly inconvenient, but I was worried about how his behavior could escalate and needed consistency to train him.

 There is certainly no situation that works for everyone in terms of how to deter pawing behavior.
 This worked for me, and changed the role of “trainer” and “trainee” back into proper balance.